-Anna Bernacka graduated with honours from the Wrocław Academy of Music, where she studied voice under Ewa Czermak.
+Anna Bernacka graduated with distinction from the Wrocław Academy of Music, where she studied under Ewa Czermak.
 From 2004 to 2007 she studied at the Hochschule für Musik und Theater in Hanover with Carol Richardson-Smith.
 She was awarded scholarships by the Polish ministry of culture, Accademia Rossiniana in Pesaro and the Richard Wagner Stipendium Bayreuth.
 She won prizes and reached finals of many international singing competitions, including the Stanisław Moniuszko competition in Warsaw, the Antonín Dvořák competition in Karlove Vary and the Halina Halska-Fijałkowska competition in Wrocław.
 She participated in master classes led by Teresa Berganza, Christa Ludwig, Teresa Żylis-Gara, Helena Łazarska and Ryszard Karczykowski.

-(photo by K. Szczuka)
+(photo by Michał Heller)